Weighting with form factors#

-In this tutorial we focuss on post-processing the structure factors with neutron scattering lengths or X-ray form factors, as different features in the full dispersion are visible depending on which probe is used in a scattering experiment.
-We use solid (B2-ordered) NiAl to illustrate this.
+In this tutorial we demonstrate the weighting of structure factors with neutron scattering lengths and X-ray form factors, as different features in the full dispersion are visible depending on which probe is used in a scattering experiment.
+As specific example we consider B2-ordered NiAl.

-Because we return to the same system used in the multi-component tutorial, we assume that the molecular dynamics trajectories have already been created beforehand with GPUMD with the UNEP model.
-See examples/NiAl-ordered-and-disordered/NiAl-runmd.py for the runscript.
+Because we return to the same system used in the multi-component tutorial, we assume that the molecular dynamics trajectories have already been prepared beforehand with GPUMD using the UNEP model as part of the “Dynamic properties of NiAl alloy” tutorial.

 [1]: